Casting Time: 1 action

 Yes, Lesser Restoration is a good spell.
 It has limited uses and doesn’t get much play in the early game, but as you progress through your campaign, you’ll always want one party member to have this spell in their arsenal.

-It allows for a heavy-hitting ally to rejoin the fray, a healer to escape a bad situation, or for that silly party member that keeps triggering disease traps to keep enjoying their life of regret-less curiosity.
+It allows for a heavy-hitting ally to rejoin the fray, a healer to escape a bad situation, or for that silly party member that keeps triggering disease traps to keep enjoying their life of regret-free curiosity.

 Lesser Restoration 5e Compared to Greater Restoration